Resonances in the early Universe: Results

 \section{Results}

-Once we have obtained equations $(\ref{TP_WKB})$ and $(\ref{theta})$, we can calculate the probability of the Universe emerging to the right of the two-barrier potential given in Figure $(\ref{F1_Veff_2})$.
-By substituting equation $(\ref{theta})$ into $(\ref{TP_WKB})$, $TP_{WKB}$ becomes a function of four parameters: the energy $E$, the parameters $A$ and $B$ associated with the Chaplygin gas, and the parameter $\sigma$ associated with the ad hoc potential.
-In this paper, we focus on studying the behavior of the tunneling probability as a function of this four parameters.
+Once we have obtained equations $(\ref{TP_WKB})$ and $(\ref{theta})$, we can calculate the probability of the Universe emerging to the right of the double barrier potential given in Figure $(\ref{F1_Veff_2})$.
+By substituting equation $(\ref{theta})$ into $(\ref{TP_WKB})$, $TP_{WKB}$ becomes a function of five parameters: the energy $E$, the parameters $A$, $B$ and $\alpha$ associated with the GCG, and the parameter $\sigma$ associated with the {\it ad hoc} potential $V_{ah}$ Eq. (\ref{ad hoc}).
+In this paper, we focus on studying the behavior of the tunneling probability as a function of these five parameters.
 We compute numerically $TP_{WKB}$ Eq. $(\ref{TP_WKB})$.

-The numerical values of the different quantities were chosen for a better visualization of the behavior of $TP_{WKB}$.
+In order to establish a closer connection with observational cosmology, it is important to impose constraints on the parameters associated with the Generalized Chaplygin gas.
+Some recent papers discuss observational constraints on the values of $A$, $B$ and $\alpha$, from different sets of astronomical data \cite{marttens,thakur,aurich,li,thakur1}.
+In these papers, the authors write the energy density of the Generalized Chaplygin gas ($\rho_{GCG}$) in the following way,